NiloCK/tuido/readme.md

 ### Sorting

-The sorting works like this:
+Displayed items are sorted like this:

-- sort by how important items are (the number of leading !s)
+1. sort by how important items are (the number of leading !s).
+Adjust an item's importance with `!` and `1`.
-- sort by the specified due dates, if any due date is present (eg, with the #due= tag)
+2. sort by the specified due dates, if any due date is present (eg, with the #due= tag)
-- alphabetical
+3. sort alphabetically

 ### Configuration